 In our testing with a Gigabit Xfinity plan, the XB6 provided download speeds of around 750 Mbps and upload speeds of up to 300 Mbps over a wired Ethernet connection.

-The theoretical maximum LAN port throughput is 1Gbps for wired devices, with one port supporting up to 2.5Gbps.
-However, it’s important to note that some users have reported wired download speeds on the XB6 gateway of over 1100 Mbps, while others have mentioned wired speeds capping out at 950 Mbps.
+The theoretical maximum LAN port throughput is 1Gbps for wired devices on the XB6.
+Note that some users have reported wired download speeds on the XB6 gateway of over 1100 Mbps due to over‑provisioning, while others have mentioned wired speeds capping out at 950 Mbps.

 For wireless devices, one user reported WiFi speeds on the XB6 gateway ranging from 500–600 Mbps download and 33–35 Mbps upload.